From Goodfellas to Gangs of New York, some of Scorsese’s most acclaimed films are based on books.

 Herbert Asbury, 1927

 The Aviator.
-The 2004 movie compared to the 1993 book, Howard Hughes: The Secret Life
+Poster of the 2004 movie and cover of the 1993 book, Howard Hughes: The Secret Life

 VS3